nch1993/Heart_Disease/README.md

 ## Process

+1. Define and understand the business problem.
+This task aims to built up the foundation of the whole project

-1. Cleaning and Data Preprocessing.
+2. Cleaning and Data Preprocessing.
 I cleaned up and rename the columns for simplicity purpose.
 I change some of the column type for later machine learning tasks.
-2. Data Exploratory.
-This is a data visualization phrase to explore the distribution of each features and their correlation with each other in order to check for collinearity.
+3. Data visualization phrase to explore the distribution of each variables, checking for collearity.
+Transforming and scaling the data for faster convergence, etc.

-3. Kernal support vector machine(KSVM) algorithm was used to predict the outcome.
-It achieves a 81 % accuracy on the testing set.
-4. Logistic regression is then used.
-It achieves a 83% accuracy on the testing set.
+4. Accuracy was used to evaluate the model performance for simplicity purpose.
+Other options include F1, ROC/AUC curve
+5. Building baseline model of random forest, plotting feature importances using the in-built function of the model.

+6. Building logistic regression, KNN, support vector machine algorithms to compare against the baseline model.

+7. Model tuning and evaluation and find the optimized parameter for bias and variance trade off.
+Check for overfitting through plotting.

+## Future improvement

+- Feature engineering - Further understanding of variables, potentially combine some columns or adding new features.
-5. Accuracy is used to evaluate the model performance since the dataset is balanced and cleaned.
+- Accuracy is not the best metric to evaluate the model performance even with the balanced dataset.
+Will try F1 or AUC curve.
-## Limitation

-Since the dataset has less than 1000 observation, further data can be collected and added to avoid overfitting.
-In the healthcare industry, it can be served as a baseline for more machine learning tasks.
+- Further tuning on random forest, adding gradient boosting to compare results

 A python version is added to the porfolio to add cross validation score and KNN model.
 Click [Python](https://github.com/dsjoench/Heart_Disease/blob/master/Heart%20Disease%20Detection.ipynb) Version and [R](https://github.com/dsjoench/Heart_Disease/blob/master/Heart%20disease%20prediction.Rmd) Version